BukolaOdunayo/DATA-ANALYSIS-RISE-AND-FALL-OF-PROGRAMMING-LANGUAGES/README.md

 This section is focused on uncovering insights from the data and answering the business questions.
 After loading both csv files into the workspace I was able to analyse and visualize the insights belows:

 1 What fraction of the total number of question asked in 2019 had the R tag ?

+Answer: 0.9657

 2 What fraction of the total number of question asked in 2019 had the Python tag ?

+Answer: 4.3278

 3 What were the 5 most asked about tags between 2015-2020 ?

+Answer: Javascript, Java, Python, php, and Andriod in descending order.

 4 How has R programming language changed in popularity over time ?

+Answer: R has been growing pretty fast in the last decade, it is yet to see a decline in popularity

 5 How has ggplot2 and dplyr changed over time?

+Answer: ggplot2 and dplyr are both growing in popularity but not on the same pace as R

 6 What are the most asked about tags?

+Answer: Javascript, Java, Python, php, and Andriod in descending order.

 7 How has the large programming languages changed over time?

+Answer: The six largest programming languages which include Javascript, Java, Python, php,Andriod and c# in descending order was visualized to examine how they  changeg in popularity over time.
+The graph shows that Javascript, Java, php, and C# started out growing in popularity but began to shrink or decline over time, while python has been growing rapidly without decline.

-8 How has the 3 big mobile operating system (Andriod,IOS, and Windows phone) compared  in popularity over time ?
+8 How has the 3 big mobile operating system (Andriod,IOS, and Windows phone) compared  in popularity over time?

+Answer:  Android experienced a rapid growth between 2007 and 2012 after which it started declining, IOS experienced growth between 2007-2012 and started declining afterward, Windows phone on the other hand has been static over the years.

+# CONCLUSION
+Performing exploratory data analysis on the dataset helped me uncover valuable insight from the dataset,using statistical graphs and graphical visualization methods to analyze and investigate the datasets I was able to answer the business questions.